-Also sometimes practitioner likely to touch the patient’s body as routine work, when they are busy, but we regard this as extremely insolent behavior.
-One of my lecturers used to tell me that “If you forget the feeling of tension when you touch your patients, you ought to resign being a Seitai practitioner.
+Also sometimes practitioner likely to touch the patients body as routine work, when they are busy, but we regard this as extremely insolent behaviour.
+One of my lecturers used to told me that “If you forget the feeling of tension when you touch your patients, you ought to resign being a Seitai practitioner.

 You probably have ever heard about “Tsubo”, the vital point, that is technically a slight pit on your body surface.
-While I have once heard the reason why it is called Tsubo(pot, in Japanese) is that it contains a precious treasure.
+While I have once heard the reason why it is called Tsubo(pot, in Japanese) is, because it contains a precious treasure.
 In Imoto Seitai, we are taught that there is a treasure that is called “Kouketsu” in this subtle hollow.

 Kouketsu is felt like a small grain of rock salt which has a sharp edge.
 When you succeed in catching the edge in a right angle and press it with your finger, specific stimulation would transfuse into your body and reverberate toward the problematic place on your body.

-However, it is not enough to just give a push it, but necessary to press it with appropriate pressure and stand still in there to producing the effect.
-This “Kouketsu” was one of the secret knowledge of some grandmasters of Acupuncture who found it through their long long experiences and have descended to only a few disciples.
+However, it is not enough to just give a push it, but necessary to press it in appropriate pressure and stand still in there to producing the effect.
+This “Kouketsu” was one of the secret knowledge of some grand masters of Acupuncture who found it through their long long experiences, and have descended to only few disciples.

 Although this part is a very fundamental of the Seitai techniques.
 Kouketsu will perform the maximum effect through some more procedure, but I shall omit that in here.